callumdisney/ArithmeticSkills/README.md

 So I did it.

 ## What else can it do?
-I added various features not included in the original challenge question, such as choosing how many questions there are, and how what the numbers should be in between.
+I added various features not included in the original challenge question, such as choosing how many questions there are, and choosing which numbers the questions should contain (i.e. numbers between 5 and 10, etc.).

 ## More?
 Perhaps I will add more at some point.
 Perhaps not.
 We'll see.